RECKONING: Reasoning through Dynamic Knowledge Encoding: Experiments

 \section{Experiments}

-\paragraph{Setup} We conduct our experiments on two datasets focusing on multi-hop logical reasoning over natural language knowledge: \textbf{ProofWriter} \cite{ProofWriter}, which measures the model's ability to emulate reasoning over facts and rules expressed in natural language, and \textbf{CLUTRR-SG} \cite{CLUTRR-SG}, which is generated from the CLUTRR \cite{CLUTRR} benchmark, a logical reasoning task that involves reasoning over family relationships between entities grounded in first-order logical proofs.
-For these datasets, each problem requires multiple reasoning hops to reach an answer.\footnote{In ProofWriter, the number of reasoning hops is called the proof depth.
+\paragraph{Setup} We conduct our experiments on three datasets focusing on multi-hop logical reasoning over natural language knowledge: \textbf{ProofWriter} \cite{ProofWriter}, which measures the model's ability to emulate reasoning over facts and rules expressed in natural language; \textbf{CLUTRR-SG} \cite{CLUTRR-SG}, which is generated from the CLUTRR \cite{CLUTRR} benchmark, a logical reasoning task that involves reasoning over family relationships between entities grounded in first-order logical proofs; and \textbf{FOLIO} \citep{folio}, a reasoning benchmark with first-order logical reasoning problems written by expert annotators based on real-world knowledge.
+Each problem in these datasets requires multiple reasoning hops to answer.\footnote{In ProofWriter, the number of reasoning hops is called the proof depth.
 To unify the presentation of the results, we use the term ``hop'' to describe the number of reasoning steps for both datasets.}

 We compare our method against the following baselines: (1) a fine-tuned model that performs a forward pass on only the question without access to the knowledge (\textbf{No-Facts}), (2) a fine-tuned model that performs a forward pass on only the knowledge without access to the question (\textbf{No-Question}), (3) a model trained using \method{} with random knowledge that is not relevant to the questions (\textbf{Random-Facts}), and (4) an ICR baseline that concatenates the knowledge $\knowledge$ with the question $\question$ in a single context and is trained using supervised learning to predict the answer (\textbf{FT-ICR}).
 Our first three baselines sanity-check whether any surface-level patterns in the questions and facts can be exploited to make accurate predictions.
 The last baseline compares \method{} to the conventional way of reasoning with language models.
-In all experiments, we use the base GPT-2 \cite{gpt-2} model ($\sim$124M parameters) as our initialization.
+Unless stated otherwise, we use the GPT-2-small \cite{gpt-2} model ($\sim$124M parameters) as our initialization and refer by \method{} to our method trained with the multi-task objective.
 We compute each score from the average across three different runs.
-Unless stated otherwise, we refer by \method{} to our method trained with the multi-task objective.
 For more details on the implementation, datasets, and examples, see \Cref{sec:dataset} and \Cref{sec:implement}.